Meet the Dedicated Employees of West Harlem Development Corporation

 Communications & Development Manager

-Raesha Cartagena joined WHDC in April 2017.
-Originally from East Harlem and a resident of the Bronx, she has served in various communications and development roles for nearly 15 years and has worked for organizations such as Casita Maria Center for Arts & Education, The Apollo Theater, Harlem Stage, Brotherhood/Sister Sol, and most recently with the Hispanic Federation.
-Transitioning into the non-profit sector as a Development professional in 2005, her focus has been to leverage funding opportunities to enhance afterschool programming, arts education and civic engagement in NYC communities.
-Her diverse background in media communications, government and community relations, and fundraising has helped initiate community projects in both Harlem and the Bronx that have addressed the disparities in educational advocacy, economic development and arts education in our community districts.
-She has an MBA in Media Management from the Metropolitan College of New York, and an BA in Communications from the City College of New York, and currently serves on the community advisory boards for WNYC Public Radio and DYCD Bronx Neighborhood Advisory Board.
+Raesha Cartagena joined WHDC as the Manager of Communications and Development in April 2017.
+Originally from East Harlem and a resident of the Bronx, she has served in various communications and development roles for nearly 15 years.
+Her past work includes being a print journalist and theater producer before she transitioned into the non-profit sector as a Development professional in 2005.
+She has worked for organizations such as Casita Maria Center for Arts & Education, The Apollo Theater, Harlem Stage, The Brotherhood/Sister Sol, and most recently with the Hispanic Federation.
+Her diverse background in media communications, government and community relations, and fundraising has helped implement a variety of initiatives in both Harlem and the Bronx that have addressed the need to increase arts education, workforce development and social justice advocacy in various community districts.
+She has an MBA in Media Management from the Metropolitan College of New York, a BA in Communications, Film, & Video from the City College of New York, and currently serves on the community advisory boards for WNYC-New York Public Radio and DYCD Neighborhood Advisory Board(NBA).

 Cynthia started working for West Harlem Development Corporation on October 11, 2016 as the Administrative Assistant.
 Cynthia has worked as a Teacher and Office Manager at a private school on the Upper West Side.
 Cynthia attended Antioch College in Yellow Spring, Ohio.
 She enjoys going to the theater and watching films.
 She is a wife and a mother to an 18 year old daughter.